anweasha/tableau/H&M Sales Dashboard/README.md

 ## Data Structure & Initial Checks

+The data used in this project was sourced from the [H&M Personalized Fashion Recommendations dataset](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data?select=articles.csv) available on Kaggle.

 The dataset consists of three primary tables with historical transactional data and supporting metadata.

 ### Tables Overview